Starting Graduate School During COVID-19

 You do not have to be at 100% every day.
 It's okay to take time for yourself to recuperate.
-In society, we're constantly taught that we always have to bring our best selves and to be frank, that is not always possible.
-We all have a lot going on and we need to make sure we are taking care of us.
+In society, we're constantly taught that we always have to bring our best selves, and to be frank, that is not always possible.
+We all have a lot going on, and we need to make sure we're taking care of ourselves.
 If you feel like you need to take time out for yourself one day (putting away school work or remote work for a job, etc.), DO IT!
 Take it day by day.
 Everything will work out in due time.

 Living through changes can be a lot to handle while going through school, but you must place the health of your mind, body, spirit, and heart first.
 Take care of YOU!

 I hope this work encourages you to be your best self and to continue growing and glowing.

 Blooming where planted.

 This post is dedicated to Chadwick Boseman